Buying a 2.50 Carat Diamond Ring

-You should only ever buy a diamond that’s sold with a GIA or AGS certificate.
-As we’ve covered in our guide to diamond certification, these are the two most reputable diamond grading entities, meaning you can rely on them to provide an objective, fair evaluation for each diamond.
+You should only ever buy a diamond that’s sold with a GIA certificate.
+As we’ve covered in our guide to diamond certification, this is the most reputable diamond grading entity, meaning you can rely on them to provide an objective, fair evaluation for each diamond.

 Other certifications aren’t as reliable and tend to overstate a diamond’s quality.
 We recommend doing this for all diamonds, but it’s particularly important for a large, valuable diamond in the 2.50ct range.